jhn735/RobotExplorer/README.md

 -Map contains regions of various sizes that in turn contain sections and are decided to be either explorable or not explorable.

+-Each Region should contain at least one section.

 To be continued...
 ==================